huntrese/Embedded_systems/README.md

 ## AI Note

-In creating this report, the author utilized Claude as an AI assistant for generating and consolidating content.
+In creating this report, the author utilized Claude as an AI assistant for generating and consolidating textual content.
 The information presented has been reviewed, validated, and adjusted according to the laboratory requirements.
+Diagrams were editted with the use of Phind to look better and fit into pages.